James Sprunt Community College Scholarships (Restricted and Endowed)

-All items below must be submitted to the James Sprunt Foundation by the deadline of the last Friday in April to be considered complete and eligible for consideration:
+All items below must be submitted to the James Sprunt Foundation by the deadline of May 5th to be considered complete and eligible for consideration:

 1. A completed application form for James Sprunt Community College Foundation Scholarships.
 (The link to apply online will be available in January.)

 2. An official high school and/or college transcript.

 3. All applicants must have at least a 2.5 cumulative GPA to be eligible to apply.

 The Herring Scholarship is a need-based scholarship that is awarded each year to students currently enrolled or planning to enroll in a curriculum program at JSCC, that reside in either Duplin County or the town of Mount Olive.

 The awards are made by the Herring Scholarship Committee and members of the Herring Trustee Board, which reviews applications.
 The recipients are chosen based on financial need, letters of recommendation, and personal essays.